datacarpentry/semester-biology/README.md

 This is a [forkable](https://help.github.com/articles/fork-a-repo/) set of teaching materials for teaching biologists how to work with data through programming, database management and computing more generally.

-It was forked from [website](http://datacarpentry.org/semester-biology)
+It was forked from Ethan White's [Data Carpentry for Biologists](http://datacarpentry.org/semester-biology) Course

 ## Where is everything